mroi/video-tools/README.md

 Process XML exports from Final Cut Pro X, reporting and sanitizing some of my personal pet peeves in projects, like forgotten keywords.

-The scripts need a couple of tools along their way.
-You can place them right here into the project directory, because this will be in `$PATH`.
+You can place downloaded tools right here into the project directory, because this will be in `$PATH`.
 The Makefile will help you collect everything needed or recommended.

+___
 Because I sometimes reuse code from GPL’ed projects, everything in here is licensed under the terms of the [GNU GPLv3](http://www.gnu.org/licenses/quick-guide-gplv3).